tarahmarie/aviation-resources/README.md

 ## Welcome!

-This document provides a Code of Conduct for the Flight Academy Slack instance, which augments the anti-harrassment policy to make sure our Slack is a healthy and productive place for working together.
+This document provides a Code of Conduct for the Flight Academy Slack instance, which augments the anti-harassment policy to make sure our Slack is a healthy and productive place for working together.
 It specifically seeks to provide a welcoming, fun and productive environment for everyone.

-We expect members of the IETF community to act in a way that creates and nurtures an environment which is harassment-free, safe, comfortable, and enjoyable to be a part of, whoever you are.
+We expect members of the Flight Academy community to act in a way that creates and nurtures an environment which is harassment-free, safe, comfortable, and enjoyable to be a part of, whoever you are.
 We do not tolerate harassment of participants in any form.
-Participants asked to stop any harassing behaviour are expected to comply immediately.
+Participants asked to stop any harassing behavior are expected to comply immediately.
 We work hard on improving our plans, code, communications and designs - and we work just as hard on our culture.
 It is a work in progress, and this Code of Conduct is intended to help us hold to high standards and provide a clear framework for doing that.

-Conversations in this Slack that are related to IETF standards count as IETF Contributions, so participants should keep in mind the copyright and patent provisions in [BCP 78](https://tools.ietf.org/html/bcp78) and [BCP 79](https://tools.ietf.org/html/bcp79).
+We as aviators are used to reviewing and reflecting on our actions to improve for the future and to pass on lessons learned, and this Code of Conduct helps us do that as we relate to each other, not just as we fly planes.

-## Expected Behaviours
+## Expected Behaviors

-We strive to create a welcoming and inclusive culture, one that nurtures the positive working relationships which help us break out of silos and strictures and create a better Internet.
-We want to support diversity in our teams, our thinking and ultimately in the Internet itself.
-We support an open exchange of ideas and we believe the following guidelines will help create spaces where everyone who is part of the IETF can feel confident that their input is valued and heard.
-By doing so we will help ensure we build the Internet we can, and maximise the impact of our work.
+We strive to create a welcoming and inclusive culture, one that nurtures the positive traits of the best aviators.
+We want to support diversity in our community, our thinking, and ultimately in the larger general and commercial aviation communities.
+We support an open exchange of ideas and we believe the following guidelines will help create spaces where everyone can learn.

 It would be impossible to list everything needed to create a welcoming, supportive space, but we encourage you to embrace these principles:

-1. Generosity is the foundation of good collaboration; assume competence in each other.
+1. Generosity is the foundation of good learning; assume competence in each other.
-2. Give and receive criticism with grace.
-Recognise good critiques are kind, clear, and constructive.
-Focus on goals and requirements rather than personal preferences.
-3. Be polite, humble and friendly.
+2. Be polite, humble and friendly.
 Practice empathy and humility.
-4. Listen carefully and actively.
+3. Listen carefully and actively.
 Seek to understand each other's context - ask questions because you want to hear the answer.
-5. Earn your audience.
-Every act of speech requires an act of listening; create an environment where people are encouraged to listen as much as they speak.
+4. Every act of speech requires an act of listening; create an environment where people are encouraged to listen as much as they speak.
-6. Respect each others' time by doing research before asking questions that have been addressed before or in other channels.
+5. Respect each others' time by doing research before asking questions that have been addressed before or in other channels.
+6. If you are a more senior pilot, consider that more junior pilots may want to learn on their own or do the research first before you provide them with information or unasked-for instruction.
+Let them ask first, or ask if they would like your thoughts.
+This helps to promote a culture of equity and respect for the level everyone is coming from.

-## Unacceptable behaviour
+## Unacceptable behavior

-To help participants understand behaviours that are unacceptable or run counter to our culture, we’ve listed below actions that violate our Ways of Working.
+To help participants understand behaviors that are unacceptable or run counter to our culture, we’ve listed below actions that violate our community's standards.

 This list does not cover every case.
-Each person you interact with is unique, and as a result can define a line of unacceptable behaviour that’s unique to them.
-Ensuring that your behaviour does not have a negative impact is your responsibility.
+Each person you interact with is unique, and as a result can define a line of unacceptable behavior that’s unique to them.
+Ensuring that your behavior does not have a negative impact is your responsibility.

-Examples of unacceptable behaviour include:
+Examples of unacceptable behavior include:

 * Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, age, body size, race, or religion.
 * Unwelcome comments regarding a person’s lifestyle practices, including those related to food, health, parenting, drugs, employment, and political views.
-* Gratuitous or off-topic sexual remarks, images or behaviour
+* Gratuitous or off-topic sexual remarks, images or behavior
 * Deliberate intimidation
 * Sustained disruption of discussion
 * Inappropriate attention or contact.
 Be aware of how your actions affect others.
 If it makes someone uncomfortable, stop.
 * Unwanted publication of private communication
 * Intentionally or repeatedly referring to people in a way that rejects the validity of their gender identity; for instance, by using incorrect pronouns or forms of address (misgendering).
 * Microaggressions, which are small comments or questions, either intentional or unintentional, that marginalize people by communicating hostile, derogatory, or negative beliefs.
 Examples include:
-	* Patronizing language or behaviour
+	* Patronizing language or behavior
 	* Pedantic corrections that don’t contribute to the conversation (For example: “Well actually’s…")
 	* Assuming without asking that particular people or groups need concepts defined or explained to them.
 (It’s great to be sensitive to the fact that people may not be familiar with technical terms you use every day.
 But assuming that people are uninformed can come across as patronizing.)
 	* Assuming that particular groups of people are technically unskilled ("So easy your grandmother could do it.")